 The Neighbourhood Centres

-impossible to see from one end to the other.
+The Stow, opened in 1952, was the first of the New Towns' three neighbourhood shoppping and service centres.It was deliberately designed to be 'urban', with a shoppping parade at ground level and flats above, to ensure that the precinct stayhed alive after the shops were shut.
+The shop fronts were designed to be continuous, like a village shopping street, with no 'dead areas' likd banks.
+The shop fronts were either recessed, or provided with a canopy,so there would be some protection from the rain, and also a clear break with the residential architecture above.
+To make the complex feel more enclosed and comfortable, its three separate areas, two squares and the shopping street, were laid out in a Z-plan so it was impossible to see from one end to the other.
 To Gibberd’s dismay, the Board insisted that the shopping street be open to traffic.
-He argued that it wasn’t necessary to be able to park right in front of the shops, but there was a fear that if this wasn’t possible it might be difficult to rent the shops, and the income from them was an essential part of the business plan for the New Town.
+He argued that it wasn’t necessary to be able to park right in front of the shops, but there if was feared that if this was impossible it might be difficult to rent the shops, and the income from them was an essential part of the business plan for the New Town.
 In time the wisdom of Gibberd’s position was realized, and the area was pedestrianized.

-The first phase of Bush Fair opened in 1958 in the Tye Green quadrant, and benefitted from the experience gained during construction of The Stow.
+The first phase of Bush Fair, located in the Tye Green quadrant, opened in 1958.
+It benefitted from the experience gained during construction of The Stow.
 It, too, has a Z-shaped plan, but was designed from the outset to be entirely pedestrianized.
 It had all the same sorts of facilities: flats, shops, a library and a pub, as well as an adjoining area of small factories and workshops.
 Although it sounds paternalistic today, it is worth noting that Gibberd wanted these here to provide local employment, especially for women who ‘were tied to the immediate vicinity’ of their homes.
-It may not seem like much of an accomplishment now, but the juxtaposition of services and light industry with retailing was a major in an era when planning orthodoxy required rigidly demarcated land-use planning.
+It may not seem like much of an accomplishment now, but the juxtaposition of services and light industry with retailing was a major innovation in an era when planning orthodoxy required rigidly segregated land-uses.
 It was another one of Gibberd’s small, but important contributions to the development of the town.

-Staple Tye built in 1967, is the third of the neighbourhood centres.
+Staple Tye was built in 1967 as the third of the neighbourhood centres.
 It was an experiment, designed as an integrated three-level reinforced concrete.
-Parking and service areas were located on the ground floor, thirty 30 shops on the first level and flats on the second.
-The flats bridged the shopping precinct and the stairwells that gave access to them, and the ventilator shafts from the service areas below, disrupted the continuity of the shopping precinct.
-In the 1990’s it was ‘regenerated’ into a single-level centre with about 20 shops and the flats were demolished.
+Parking and service areas were located on the ground floor, with thirty shops on the first floor and flats on the second.
+The flats bridged the shopping precinct, the stairwells, and the ventilator shafts from the service areas below, but disrupted the continuity of the shopping precinct.
+In the 1990’s Staple Tye was ‘regenerated’ into a single-level centre with about 20 shops, and the flats were demolished.